ArthurS1/workshops/blender/README.md

 #### Step 2 - make leafs

-> - Create a eco sphere of radius 1.1 with 1 subdivision
+> - Create a ico sphere of radius 1.1 with 1 subdivision
 > - Move it to the coordinates (0, 0, 2)
 > - Randomize it's mesh